leidyaJ/leidyAJ/README.md

       },
    },
    currentOccupation: ["last year student, open for job opportunities"],
-   challenge: "I'm working towards being able to run a marathon.", };
+   challenge: "I'm working to be able to climb big walls.", };
 ```